zeochoy/zeochoy.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name:
+  - name: ''
-    url:
+    url: ''

-# Social/Academic Networking
-# For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
-#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "/#contact" for contact widget.
+# Social network links
+# Need to use another icon?
+Simply download the SVG icon to your `assets/media/icons/` folder.
 profiles:
   - icon: at-symbol
     url: 'mailto:zeochoy@gmail.com'